 “You are over-sensitive.”

 Some HSPs are actively made a joke of in their families.
-Some can be chided and derided or identified as “the weak one,” “the slow one,” because of the more thoughtful processing, or “the dreamer” because of the rich and complex inner life.
+Some can be chided and derided or identified as “the weak one,” “the slow one,” because of the more thoughtful processing, or “the dreamer” because of their rich and complex inner life.

 Most emotionally neglectful families are not only unaware that emotions are important, but they are also deeply uncomfortable with the feelings of their members, typically either passively or actively discouraging the show of any feelings.

 What if one particular child feels more deeply than the rest?
 What will he learn about his feelings in this family?
-How will he learn how to value, tolerate, understand, and express his feelings?
+How will he learn how to value, tolerate, understand, and express their feelings?

 Help & Hope For the HSP Who Grew Up Emotionally Neglected

 Considering that you may be an HSP is a good start, after that, there are clear steps to take to heal the legacy of your childhood emotional neglect

 Exploring and identifying what emotional neglect is and how you have been impacted

 Working through a deep healing and recovery process

 Integrating and showing up in the world as your fullest self